GamesCreed

 Joaquin Phoenix in Napoleon.

 Moving towards the plot, we see Napoleon and his many accomplishments in this film.
 Unfortunately, there isn’t as much time spent on the strategy of his battles, or the battles themselves.
-Don’t get me wrong there’s a lot of time showing the battles he was in, but seemingly not enough.
-Most of the film or at least what sticks out the most is Napoleon’s personal life.
+Don’t get me wrong, there’s a lot of time showing the battles he was in, but seemingly not enough.
+Most of the film, or at least what sticks out the most, is Napoleon’s personal life.
 The focus is mostly on his love life and specifically his time with his wife.
 At first, it was interesting to see their unique dynamic, but it got dull pretty quickly.

 Minor spoiler here for those who are unfamiliar with Napoleon’s history or want to go into the film with no knowledge of him.
 Eventually, Napoleon gets exiled to an island.
-This happens twice in real life and the film.
+This happens twice in real life and in the film.
 As I watched the film, I felt like there was supposed to be a larger build to this.
 To me, it felt like it came out of nowhere.
 It kind of just happened.
-The steaks did not feel super high before then.
+The stakes did not feel super high before then.

-Some of that might be history that I’m missing but in the film, I did expect a little bit more tension.
-Most of the time we see them go toward his eventual divorce from his wife. , as I said before seeing them together was fine at first, but it seemed just like another eventual bad marriage you’ve seen in any other movie.
+Some of that might be history that I’m missing, but in the film, I did expect a little bit more tension.
+Most of the time, we see them go toward his eventual divorce from his wife.
+As I said before, seeing them together was fine at first, but it seemed just like another eventual bad marriage you’ve seen in any other movie.

 The first island he gets exiled to, he escapes by getting the people there to help him.
 This was something I thought they would go deep into the film.
 But it was very short in hindsight.
-It might just be me wanting to see it more drawn out but I thought it would’ve been very interesting to see.
+It might just be me wanting to see it more drawn out, but I thought it would’ve been very interesting to see.

 Joaquin Phoenix in Napoleon.